NiceLionel/Quadrotor-Simultaneous-Localization-Planning-and-Control/README.md

 ## **Features**

 - ***Simulator Implementation***: The simulator is designed to synthesize camera images based on the quadcopter's position, offering a lifelike flight experience.
-- ***Extra Challenges***: For those seeking a deeper dive, challenges such as online mapping, monocular VIO, and VIO loop-closure have been incorporated.
-Dive in and explore!

 ## **Contributions**